 I find it helpful to have conceptual principles in my head for this stuff that I can store away for later reference.
 A mental database like we discussed in our latest Shop Talk.
 Things like “insurance is meant to protect against catastrophic loses” or “term life insurance (rather than whole) is all you need”.

 These mantras don’t 100% define every buy/no-buy insurance decision but it does give me the confidence to say “no, thanks” when a salesperson makes that last attempted money grab at the end of a transaction.

-Like, have you ever bought a pair of $29 headphones at a big box electronics store?
+Like, have you ever bought a pair of $29 headphones at a big-box electronics store?
 The cashier is prompted to sell you some type of insurance on this item.
 It feels like they’re hoping for an extra 10 or 20% on everything they sell.
-On the decision side it’s an easy, “I can weather the storm if these things break.
+On the decision side, it’s easy, “I can weather the storm if these things break.
 I’ll pass”

 At the extremes (very little items like this, or very big items like your home) it becomes obvious what needs to be insured and what doesn’t.
 The harder decisions are in between.

 Should we buy an extended warranty on a new car?
 Should we buy long-term disability insurance or is buying short term disability a better option?

 Maybe an adequate umbrella policy to protect ourselves from unintentional liability is more important than protecting our dwelling?
 It gets complicated, but this is why anything to do with health should be a priority and should be looked into properly by doing a good amount of research.